Interop-community/patient-picker/README.md

-# HSPC Patient Picker
+# Meld Patient Picker

 ## Setup

-HSPC Patient Picker is hosted as a static web app.
+Meld Patient Picker is hosted as a static web app.

 ## Hosting
 ````